Iamvivek-gupta/interview/README.md

 ### Summary:
 Using Redux Toolkit helps you manage complex state in your React applications more efficiently by reducing boilerplate code and providing a clear structure for your state management.
 The `createSlice` function encapsulates actions and reducers, making it easy to handle state updates.
 This setup not only improves code maintainability but also enhances the scalability of your application.

+# Optional Chaining
+Optional chaining is a powerful feature that simplifies the process of accessing nested properties and methods in JavaScript objects, making the code more clean consice and easier to read.